canorve/GALFITools/docs/Ellipse.md

 # EllipSectGalfit.py

 This is a "quick" (and dirty) substitute for IRAF's ellipse routine.
-It creates a "ellipse" profile of galaxy and GALFIT's model output (peng et al 2002).
+It creates an "ellipse" profile of the galaxy and model from GALFIT output (peng et al 2002).
 It also creates multiple plots for different angles.

 The options to run the code in the terminal (or ipython) are: